-Liability: Will Landlord’s Insurance Cover Bed Bugs?
+Will the Landlord’s Insurance Cover Bed Bugs?

 Most standard commercial insurance policies also have exclusions for vermin and infestations, so your landlord’s insurance may not cover you either.
 However, there is always the possibility that your landlord or student housing association purchased some specialized bed bug insurance coverage, so even though it is not likely to be covered on most standard commercial policies, it is worth asking about it in case they have landlord bed bug coverage.
 There are always new products coming out in insurance.

-Can You Hold Your Landlord Liable For Damages By Bed Bugs?
+Can You Hold Your Landlord Liable for Damages By Bed Bugs?

-If the infestation is in your rental, it may difficult to hold anyone else responsible for your bed bug problem, yet in some states you might be protected by law.
+If the infestation is in your rental, it may difficult to hold anyone else responsible for your bed bug problem, yet in some states, you might be protected by law.
 You may also have recourse if you were in a situation where you have repeatedly made your landlord aware of a problem in a common area of the building where you can prove that:

 You can always write your landlord a letter holding them responsible and see what the response is.
-Even if your renters insurance will not be able to help, you may have some legal recourse.
+Even if your renter's insurance will not be able to help, you may have some legal recourse.
 You would need to consult a lawyer to understand if you have any legal recourse against your landlord.
 Having legal insurance that would provide you with professional legal advice, information on laws and could help you figure this out.

-What If Someone Holds You Responsible For Bed Bug Problems?
+What If Someone Holds You Responsible for Bed Bug Problems?

 If you receive a letter from someone else holding you responsible for bed bugs, you should never assume responsibility and should provide this to your insurance company.
 This may involve your personal liability.
 It never hurts to ask your insurance about an issue, and when it comes to liability, you have an obligation to report to your insurance company any time someone is holding you responsible for damages arising out of your ownership or rental of a property.
-Learn more about liability coverage here.

 The Bed Bug Registry is an interesting web resource where you can find out about places that have been reported as having bedbugs.
 It can't identify every place bed bugs are, but it is an interesting site using crowdsourcing to put together data as a free resource.
 Renter's and home insurance may not cover bed bugs, but it helps to learn more and prevent bed bug damage and loss.